-There are some quirks to the Huawei design and software to get used to, but the remarkable work done on the camera makes this the most versatile phone photo-shooter out there, regardless of price, whether you're a happy snapper or an amateur enthusiast photographer.
+There are some quirks to the Huawei design and software to get used to, but the remarkable work done on the camera means the P20 Pro is still one of the most versatile camera phones out there, whether you're a happy snapper or an amateur enthusiast photographer.

 Watch the P20 Pro in action below as we review the phone's design and screen: